 1933 Lou Gehrig Goudey #160

 The 1933 Goudey set has two Gehrig cards, numbered #92 and #160.
 They’re both seen as his RC for many collectors and have the same design on the front.

 There’s an illustration of Gehrig with a bat held aloft, a pale blue background, and a rough red shape for the floor.
 His name is found at the top, and a ‘Big League Chewing Gum’ logo is found at the bottom.
 The second card in the set is more expensive, although both are worth a fair amount when looking at higher PSA grades.

 Goudey also released a couple of Gehrig cards in ‘34, centering the set around the Yankees legend.
 They added featured comments from the star for other selected players in the set, and a small image of Gehrig is also found at the bottom of some of the cards.

 The first one we’re looking at is #37.
-The sharp yellow background immediately catches the eye, and it’s easy to see how it’s seen as the better of the two 1934 options.
-There’s a large profile shot of a grinning Gehrig, along with a tab at the bottom called ‘Lou Gehrig says…’ as he leaves a comment about himself on the reverse.
+The strong yellow background immediately catches the eye, and it’s easy to see how it’s seen as the better of the two 1934 options.
+There’s an extensive profile shot of a grinning Gehrig, along with a tab at the bottom called ‘Lou Gehrig says…’ as he leaves a comment about himself on the reverse.

 1934 Lou Gehrig Goudey #61

 Next up from the 1934 Goudey set is the #61 card.
 The darker background is one obvious difference between the two, and it also has a posed shot of Gehrig with a bat held over his shoulder.
 It has a ‘Lou Gehrig says…’ segment at the bottom, as he left comments for both cards from the set.